jokob-sk/NetAlertX/front/plugins/freebox/README.md

 ## Overview

-Plugin to pull devices, IPs, and their names from a Freebox gateway.
+Plugin to pull devices, IPs, and their names from a Freebox or Iliadbox gateway.

 ### Pairing